AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 Go to https://jupyter.triton.aalto.fi (not **.cs.**\ aalto.fi) and log in.
 Select "Slurm 5 day, 2G" and start.

-To start a terminal, click File→New→Terminal - you do anything you need to do from here, same as ``ssh``.
+To start a terminal, click File→New→Terminal - this is the shell you need.
 If you need to edit text files, you can also do that through JupyterLab (note: change to the right directory *before* creating a new file!).

+Warning: the JupyterHub shell runs on a compute node, not a login node.
+Some software is missing so some things don't work.
+Try ``ssh triton.aalto.fi`` from the Jupyter shell to connect to the login node.
 To learn more about Jupyterlab, you need to read up elsewhere, there are plenty of tutorials.